COVID-19 and Child Abuse

 - Our Clinical Services team is doing all patient-facing work using a tele-health platform.

-- Our Family Advocacy team continues to provide intakes and crisis intervention support remotely by arranging distribution of clothing bags through our first responder partners and online shipping.
+- Our Client Advocacy team continues to provide intakes and crisis intervention support remotely by arranging distribution of clothing bags through our first responder partners and online shipping.
 We are also providing families with online gift cards for groceries and other essential items.

 - We are receiving client and case referrals online.